7 Things to Remember When Choosing Survey Incentives

 guide to survey incentives

-Offering your respondents an incentive can greatly increase your response rate, but it can also skew your data (and eat up your budget).
-But by choosing a relevant and enticing incentive you can safeguard both your budget and your data quality.
+Offeringan incentive to respondents can significantly boost your response rate.
+However, it may also skew your data and consume a large portion of your budget.
+By choosing a relevant and enticing incentive, you can safeguard both your budget and your data quality.

-This detailed guide will help you make the right choice, and also offer up an example of how one Alchemer user increased their response rate from 2.2% to 11.5% with a cost-effective incentive.
+This detailed guide will help you make the right choice for your survey incentive.
+It also includes an example of how one Alchemer user boosted their response rate from 2.2% to 11.5% using a cost-effective incentive.

 Survey Incentives: 7 Key Factors